bico-media/metapoint/README.md

 - Please use `|` (pipe) to separate the Metanet information and the rest of the protocols

-- The bitcom namespace for Metapoint is `1NnEuYAPJoeB1oa5vfEaoKYEYUPgsuLLEp`
+- The [bitcom namespace](https://bterm.network/#address=1NnEuYAPJoeB1oa5vfEaoKYEYUPgsuLLEp) for Metapoint is `1NnEuYAPJoeB1oa5vfEaoKYEYUPgsuLLEp`

 - `type` must have one of the following values:
   - the string `tx` to indicate that `value` contains the transaction ID of a transaction.
   - the string `c` indicating that `value` contains the sha256 hash of the targeted content.
   - the string `b` indicating that `value` contains the transaction ID of a b:// formatted transaction.
   - the string `bcat` indicating that `value` contains the transaction ID of a B://cat formatted transaction.
-  - The string `txt` indicating that `value` contains the actual content.
+  - The string `text` indicating that `value` contains the actual content.

 - `value` must be a utf8 encoded string no longer than 512 bytes.